vickonrails/100-days-of-react/week4/README.md

 Nothing I can remember.
 Styled components still feel strange.
 My next thing is going to be a Medium clone.
 I hope to learn a whole lot from it.
 I'd be using styled components (or maybe not), React Router & Typescript.

+## Day 24

+### What I worked on

+Started building the Medium clone.
+Will share the repo when I get things up.

+### A few challenges

+Typescript really hates me.
+Nothing else apart from that.

+### What I learned

+Nothing today.